GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards.md

 ### Column O: If no (Direct Award), Name of Passthrough Entity

-If column N is "Y". this field can't be left blank.
+If column N is "N". this field can't be left blank.
 You must enter the name of your pass-through entity.

-If column N is "N", you must leave this field blank.
+If column N is "Y", you must leave this field blank.

 ### Column P: If no (Direct Award), Identifying Number Assigned by the Pass-through Entity, if assigned